awsdocs/amazon-transcribe-developer-guide/doc_source/channel-id.md

 # Transcribing multi\-channel audio<a name="channel-id"></a>

 If your audio has multiple channels, you can use *channel identification* to transcribe the speech from each of those channels\.
-Amazon Transcribe identifies the speech from each channel and transcribes that speech in separate transcriptions\.
+Amazon Transcribe partitions the speech from each channel and transcribes that speech in separate transcriptions\.
 It combines those transcriptions into a single transcription output\.

  You can enable channel identification for both batch processing and real\-time streaming\.
 The following list describes how to enable it for each method\.
 + Batch transcription \- [AWS Management Console](https://console.aws.amazon.com/transcribe/) and [StartTranscriptionJob](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartTranscriptionJob.html) API